YES! There are affordable places to retire at the beach in Panama too!

 YOU HAVE CHOICES IN PANAMA

-Social Security or your pension might not go far in North America, but you have plenty of choices of affordable places to live in Panama.
-If you know you want to live at the beach, you have 1500 miles of coastline to choose from.
-The other things to take into consideration are our budget and how close you want to be to amenities like a grocery store, hospital, and social activities.
+If you know you want to live at the beach, you have 1500 miles of coastline in Panama.
+Of course, the weather will be warm at the beach.
+Other things to consider are your budget and how close you want to be to amenities like a grocery store, hospital, and social activities.

 COME SEE HOW YOU CAN LIVE BETTER FOR LESS IN PANAMA!